heiko-henrich/nutor/README.md

 ###What could be done

-Feel free to fork and code your own IDE.
+Feel free to fork and code your own IDE,
 I am curious to see your ideas.
 If you'd like to contribute, there are a lot of possibilities.

+contact: heiko.henrich@gmail.com